Registered Massage Therapy: how can it help me?

 - Pregnancy Massage

-Therapeutic Massage:: used to reduce the risk of repetitive strain injury, as well as reducing pain and inflammation associated with acute and chronic conditions and in cancer-care.
+Therapeutic Massage:: Therapeutic massage is also known as deep tissue or Swedish massage.
+It is used to reduce the risk of repetitive strain injury, as well as reducing pain and inflammation associated with acute and chronic conditions and in cancer-care.
 Therapeutic massage helps to facilitate healing and can decrease the time needed for healing through the use of deep tissue techniques, point-specific friction techniques and trigger point massage.
 The benefit of these approaches may be enhanced by the addition of hot and cold modalities to relax tissues and promote circulation.

 Manual lymph drainage: Manual lymph drainage techniques can help improve healing after surgery or injury.
 These gentle techniques promote healing by enhancing circulation and reducing swelling.
 Manual lymph drainage techniques can also assist in the long-term management of lymphedema after surgical removal of lymph nodes.
 Our therapists have also completed post-graduate training in compression bandaging which can be a powerful adjunct in the management of the initial stages of lymphedema.